aiven/aiven-docs/docs/platform/howto/use-aws-privatelinks.md

 creates network interfaces (NIC) to the subnets and availability zones that you choose and receives the private IP addresses that belong to the IP range of your VPC.
-The VPC endpoint is routed to your Aiven service located in one of Aiven\'s AWS accounts.
+The VPC endpoint is routed to your Aiven service located in one of Aiven's AWS accounts.

 You can enable PrivateLink for Aiven services located in project VPC.
 Before you can set up AWS PrivateLink,